 The Real Market Trading Challenge will start on October 12th.
 Team members will need to select a Team Leader to trade the predetermined portfolio via an online interface.
 Rules for trading are available by clicking here.
 This portfolio challenge will use the “Real News Trading Simulator” from CapitalWave for students to trade with and for results.
-For this particular challenge, the students will compete both individually AND as a team.
+For this particular challenge, the students will compete for both individually AND as a team.
 The results for both will be tabulated to determine placement.

 Portfolio Challenge (25% of the competition results)

 For the Portfolio Management Challenges, individual Team members will be given a trading screen to participate in a trading simulation.
 Each simulation will provide each student the opportunity to trade a limited number of securities over a simulated trading day.
-Student Trader results will then be measured on the quality of their trading, using standard trader analytics of: Profitability, RaRoc, Sharpe Ratio, Sortino Ratio and Portfolio Alpha/Beta.
+Student Trader results will then be measured on the quality of their trading, using standard trader analytics of Profitability, RaRoc, Sharpe Ratio, Sortino Ratio, and Portfolio Alpha/Beta.